Computer Networking Chapter 2 (Layer 3-4)

 History of IP

 - The Experimentation Age (1980-1981): Initially, it was decided to only have the first 8-bits (octet) of an IPv4 address to define the network of a given host.
-This made the internet to only have 254 networks (2 addresses were reserved from 256).
+This made the internet to only have 254 usable networks (2 addresses were reserved from 256).
 As you may well know, the internet has far more than 254 networks today.

 - Here is RFC 762 to see the various highest networking numbers with internet access back in 1980.